solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

     ![The Data hub is displayed with the options highlighted.](media/data-hub-parquet-select-rows.png "Select TOP 100 rows")

-4. Ensure the **SQL on-demand** pool is selected in the `Connect to` dropdown list above the query window, then run the query.
-Data is loaded by the on-demand SQL pool and processed as if was coming from any regular relational database.
+4. Ensure **SQL on-demand** is selected in the `Connect to` dropdown list above the query window, then run the query.
+Data is loaded by the Synapse SQL Serverless endpoint and processed as if was coming from any regular relational database.

     ![The SQL on-demand connection is highlighted.](media/sql-on-demand-selected.png "SQL on-demand")